Tooth-billed Hummingbird, Androgen aequatorialis, Colibrí Piquidentado

 Song

-• Distinctive Bill: The most notable feature of the Tooth-billed Hummingbird is its elongated, curved bill, which sets it apart from other hummingbirds.
+Appearance: The most notable feature of the Tooth-billed Hummingbird is its elongated, curved bill, which sets it apart from other hummingbirds.
 This specialized bill shape is adapted for feeding on nectar from specific flowers with long corollas.
+They exhibit iridescent colors in its plumage, often showcasing shades of green and blue.
+This iridescence is a result of the structural properties of the feathers that reflect light in unique ways.
+The Tooth-billed Hummingbird has a white throat or chest, adding contrast to its overall appearance.
+They have a slightly forked tail, which can aid in agile flight maneuvers and stabilization during hovering and feeding.

-Behavior: This species exhibits typical hummingbird behaviors such as hovering while feeding on nectar, aggressive defense of feeding territories, and fast aerial displays during courtship.
+Behavior: This species exhibits common hummingbird behaviors such as hovering while feeding on nectar, aggressive defense of feeding territories, and fast aerial displays during courtship.
 The Tooth-billed Hummingbird is known for its specialized feeding habits, relying on certain flowers with long corollas that match the length of its curved bill.

 Conservation Status: The Tooth-billed Hummingbird is listed as near-threatened by the International Union for Conservation of Nature (IUCN).